IN THE MOUNTAINS OF FIRE

 We take the turnoff, jolting down a bumpier road, and soon pull into a dirt lot...strangely overgrown with new grass in the old cartwheel ruts, nothing in the trough for mules, no one, in fact, there but us.
 We climb out of the car and hear flies, not hymns.
 I can distinguish their buzzing from all the other rainforest sounds, the concentration of them in a place designed to carry the voices of the choir.
 I smell the bloating bodies before I see them; even so I only catch a glimpse, enough to know for certain, no more than that.
 People don't worship here anymore.

 The agent in me says we should go in, investigate, gather evidence for some legal court or other that couldn't possibly be bothered with the doings of peasantry up in the mountains.
 Instead we pile all the wood we can find around the building, pretty dry now with the season.
-We tuck in twigs and straw, and then Fatima gravely pours the last of our oil in a thin stream all around the little church as though it needs extreme unction.
+We tuck in twigs and straw, and then Fatima gravely pours the last of our oil in a thin stream all around the little church as though to give it extreme unction.
 Finally we all stand back as Malcolm lights the match, Fatima says some prayers, and then we climb back into the car.

 My brain seems to blink on and off like a bulb with a short in the wire, waving where it dangles in a dark, dark wind.
 A column of smoke rises up behind us as we hit the road again.
 I don't care.
 Our enemies won't investigate, won't interfere with our destruction of the evidence of their crimes.
 The fire may spread, or it may not, depending on how wet the rainforest remains even in dry season.
 I don't care about that, either.
 I don't even care about how dizzy-hungry I feel anymore, or much of anything, as Malcolm drives past fruiting trees and ripening berries in his own oblivious hell.